-The HIFU treatment will use a probe, slightly larger in size to the one used when you had your very first prostate biopsies taken that is placed into the rectum.
-The treatment normally takes between one to two hours.
+The HIFU treatment will use a probe, slightly larger in size to the one used when you had your very first prostate biopsies taken, that is placed into the rectum.
+The treatment normally takes between one and two hours.

 Before starting the treatment, a urinary catheter (a tube that drains urine from the bladder) is placed in the bladder.
 This is normally placed through the water passage in your penis (urethral catheter).
 This tube can feel uncomfortable and unusual to pass urine through.
 It can cause your bladder to feel like it is full.
 This is because there is small balloon filled with water at the end of the catheter holding it in place to prevent it from slipping out of the bladder.
 Sometimes this balloon can make your bladder irritable and spasm.
 This usually settles but can be helped with some tablets that calm the bladder down.